-Bradley Student's must abide by local (city and/or landlord) parking rules, which are announced during orientation.
-Paul Mitchell The School Bradley will not be responsible for parking violations and/or towing fees.
-Please do not park in the first three rows of the parking lot.
-This area is reserved for our clients.
-Please be courteous to our neighboring businesses, by not parking in their customer spaces.
-Parking is available between the JCPenny and Carson's For Men entrance to the Northfield Square Mall.
+Tinley Park Student's must abide by local (city and/or landlord) parking rules, which are announced during orientation.
+Paul Mitchell The School Tinley Park will not be responsible for parking violations and/or towing fees.
+Students must not park in the front parking lot or neighboring business.
+Students may park on the North or South side of the building.